drhayes/drhayes.io/src/now.md

 ## Text

-Still thinking about a site design, haven't gotten around to it.
+Still thinking about a site redesign, haven't gotten around to it.

-I was poking around [Zach Leatherman's own homepage](https://github.com/zachleat/zachleat.com) as a way of finding out 11ty features that I might not be aware of.
-I found the [eleventy-plugin-syntaxhighlight](https://github.com/11ty/eleventy-plugin-syntaxhighlight) project which is _very_ interesting.
-I'm using highlight.js on the server as part of the markdown render right now, but in general I tend to prefer prismjs, which this uses.
-Hmm!
+I found the [eleventy-plugin-syntaxhighlight](https://github.com/11ty/eleventy-plugin-syntaxhighlight) project courtesy of [zachleat](https://zachleat.com) and recently converted my site to use that.
+Just after I finished that I found [Torchlight](https://torchlight.dev/), which seems kinda cool but I'm not sure I need it or want to get some highlight-as-a-service thing going.

 ## Role-playing Games